Section 504 FAQ

 Section 504 establishes a student's right to full access to and participation in education and all school-related activities.
 It requires schools to provide appropriate services to meet the individual needs of qualified students.

-A student is considered "qualified" under Section 504 if the student A student is between the ages of 3 and 22 years of age and has a disability, which is defined as a physical or mental impairment that substantially limits one or more major life activities.
+A student is considered "qualified" under Section 504 if the student is between the ages of 3 and 22 years of age and has a disability, which is defined as a physical or mental impairment that substantially limits one or more major life activities.

 Major life activities include caring for oneself, walking, seeing, hearing, speaking, breathing, working, performing manual tasks and learning.